openspending/fiscal-data-package/spec/index.md

 * A simple and standard way to provide rich metadata about fiscal information - where it came from, who produced it, how it is licensed, what time period it covers etc
 * Mapping the raw "physical" model, as represented by columns in the data files, to a standardized "logical" model based around basic fiscal concepts: amounts spent, suppliers, administrative and functional classifications etc
-* Progressive enhancement of data via a range of *recommended*, but not *required* metadata, in order to establish clear path for data providers to enhance data quality, and to address new use cases going forward.
+* Progressive enhancement of data via a range of *recommended*, but not *required* metadata, in order to establish a clear path for data providers to enhance data quality, and to address new use cases going forward.

 # Background